 As summer comes to an end, send your child to school confident, curious, and cooperative.
 Children start school with different degrees of social and emotional maturity.
-These qualities take time and practice to learn.
+These qualities take time and practice to learn for school readiness.
 Give your child opportunities at home to begin to develop the following positive qualities.

 Children must feel good about themselves to believe they can succeed.
 Confident children are more willing to attempt new tasks, try again if they don’t succeed the first time and solve problems independently.